Víctor Mollejo: 2020–21: Loans to Getafe and Mallorca

 On 5 October 2020, Mollejo joined fellow top tier side Getafe CF on loan for the 2020–21 campaign.
 On 1 February 2021, after just four matches, his loan was cut short.

 Immediately after leaving Getafe, Mollejo moved to second division club RCD Mallorca on loan for the remainder of the season.

 2021–22: Loan to Tenerife

 On 31 August 2021, Mollejo moved to CD Tenerife also in the second level, on loan for one year.

 2022–23 and 2023–24: Loans to Zaragoza

 On 18 July 2022, Mollejo agreed to a one-year loan deal with Real Zaragoza still in the second tier.
 On 3 August, his loan was extended for the 2023–24 season.

 2024–25: Back to the B-team

 Mollejo returned to Atleti in July 2024, being assigned back at the B's in Primera Federación.
 In December 2024, however, he suffered a knee injury which sidelined him for the remainder of the campaign.

 Burgos

 On 4 August 2025, second division side Burgos CF reached an agreement with Atlético for the transfer of Mollejo, who signed a three-year contract with the club.

 Personal life

-Since he was nine years old, Mollejo suffers from alopecia.
+Since he was nine years old, Mollejo has had alopecia.